f-hafner/f-hafner.github.io/content/papers/network-hiring/index.md

 ---
 title: "Networks in the market for researchers"
-date: 2023-12-06
+date: 2024-12-09
 url: /network-hiring/
 # aliases:
 #     - /old_url.html
 tags: ["social networks", "record linkage"]
 author: ["Flavio Hafner", "Christoph Hedtrich"]
-description: "We study the role of collaboration networks for placing PhD students in the U.S. We find a substantial and rising role for network hiring.
-For graduates placed via the advisor's network, we document a citation premium of 9 to 30 percent but find no evidence of private information being revealed. "
+description: "We study the role of collaboration networks for placing PhD students in the U.S. We observe a sizable citation premium for graduates placed through the advisor's network.
+However, when comparing graduates hired at the same university, the productivity premium is fully explained by public information on the productivity at the time of graduation."
-summary: "We study the role of collaboration networks for placing PhD students in the U.S. We find a substantial and rising role for network hiring.
-For graduates placed via the advisor's network, we document a citation premium of 9 to 30 percent but find no evidence of private information being revealed. "
+summary: "We study the role of collaboration networks for placing PhD students in the U.S. We observe a sizable citation premium for graduates placed through the advisor's network.
+However, when comparing graduates hired at the same university, the productivity premium is fully explained by public information on the productivity at the time of graduation."
 # cover:
 #     image: "figure1a.png"
 #     alt: "Figure Figure from paper1a from paper"